joseph-flinn/site/data/posts/0077-getting-to-no.md

 there is a risk that I have overvalued myself and do not have the organizational impact to match.

 Walking away in a win-win situation where you helped solve their problem builds future value.
-That could look like accepting a job with a salary slightly higher than you were expecting and giving a lot of energy to the company to become a member of the organization and solve thier biggest problems.
+That could look like accepting a job with a salary slightly higher than you were expecting and giving more energy to the company than you would have to help solve their biggest problems.
 Or it might mean declining the job and referring someone else in your network that would be a better fit.

-"No" is a magic word that helps gather more information, whether in a negotiation setting or even in connecting as humans in a social setting.
+Getting to "no" lowers the stress of commitment and helps gather more information, whether in a negotiation setting or even in connecting as humans in a social setting.

 ---